Meowmycks/LetMeowIn/README.md

 # LetMeowIn
-A sophisticated, covert Windows-based credential dumper using C++ and MASM x64.
+A sophisticated, covert LSASS dumper using C++ and MASM x64.

 Historically was able to (and may presently still) bypass
   - Windows Defender